 Note, faster growing trees, such as ash, oak, or sycamore, may cause more issues because they grow more rapidly.
 Slower growing trees are a better option, but they still need to be swapped out every eight to ten years to avoid their roots from damaging the sewer lines.
 Also, make sure you plant trees a good distance from your sewer lines, that way you can help stop damage and stop those pesky (and often expensive) sewer line repairs.
-If you’re not confident where your sewer lines are, ask Aramendia Plumbing, Heating and Air to flag the path of the sewer pipes.
+If you’re not confident where your sewer lines are, ask Aramendia Plumbing to flag the path of the sewer pipes.

 So if you think your tree roots have come in contact with your sewer line or you have any plumbing issues at all, call Aramendia Plumbing, Heating and Air in San Antonio and we are happy to come out and see if you need a sewer line repair or do a seasonal plumbing maintenance to make sure your pipes are good to go.